jesperkha/Fizz/docs/LANG.md

 > Version 0.6.0 or higher

 Fizz libraries are different from imports.
 They are not other Fizz files, but rather Go files.
-This is to make it possible for functionality to be added to fizz without baking it straight in.
+This is to make it possible for functionality to be added to Fizz without baking it straight in.
 You can read the [library documentation](./libraries.md) to find out how they work and how to create your own.

 Fizz has a standard library built in.
 To use it, use the `include` keyword.